 - repetitive and obsessive behaviors

-- psychosomatic disorders, where an apparent physical symptom or ailment is caused by a mental disturbance
+- psychosomatic disorders, in which a mental disturbance causes an apparent physical symptom or ailment

-When taken regularly or in high doses, crystal meth can cause a condition known as methamphetamine psychosis.
+When people take crystal meth regularly or in high dosages, it can cause drug-induced psychosis.

-A person who regularly uses crystal meth also has a high risk of becoming addicted.
+A person who regularly uses crystal meth also has a high risk of becoming overly reliant on the drug or developing a substance use disorder.

 - blurred vision